lia-oliveira/qrcode-component/README.md

 ## Acknowledgments

 Thank you very much to the Frontend Mentor team for this challenge!
 I was looking for a project to improve my skills, and this was a great start.
 Thanks again, and see you in the next challenge!

+Many thanks to user A_boo_bae for the valuable feedback after I published this project.
+I was able to implement most of the suggestions.